West Virginia

 - Information on how to place a fraud alert or security freeze on a credit report

 Substitute Notice.
-An entity may use substitute notice if it can demonstrate that the cost of providing direct notice would exceed $50,000, the affected class exceeds 100,000 persons, or the entity does not have sufficient contact information.
-Substitute notice consists of email notice (when available), conspicuous posting on the entity''s website, and notification to major statewide media.
+An entity may use substitute notice if the cost of providing direct notice would exceed $50,000, the affected class exceeds 100,000 persons, or the entity does not have sufficient contact information.
+Substitute notice consists of email notice where available, conspicuous posting on the entity's website, and notification to major statewide media.

 Large-Scale Breach Requirements